eyes-on-disabilities/website/docs/en/03-the-eye-tracking-guide/03-smartphone.md

 # Smartphone

-Smartphones are very suitable for use as simple eye trackers due to their availability and low weight.
+Smartphones are very suitable for use as simple eye-trackers due to their availability and low weight.

 ## Android